eclipse-tractusx/tractusx-edc/docs/kit/development-view/page03_project_structure.md

 ## Git Flow

-The TractusX EDC repository uses a Git Flow, with `main` as the release branch and `develop` as the development branch.
+The TractusX EDC repository uses a Git Flow, with `main` as the development branch and `releases` as the release branch.
 Other branches should follow the naming conventions of `feature/x` or `hotfix/x`, though this is not strictly enforced.

 ## Tooling